concur/developer.concur.com/travel-profile/loyalty-program-resource-post.markdown

 ---
-title: Update Loyalty Program
+title: Update a loyalty program
 layout: operation
 ---

-##  Post Loyalty Program Update Request

-### Description
+## Description
 Updates the loyalty program information for the OAuth consumer.
-Loyalty contains a variety of information about the user's loyalty membership including
+Loyalty contains a variety of information about the user's loyalty membership, including:

 * Vendor
 * Number